Darelbi/Digital-Laws-Proposal/Artificial Intelligence Regulation Act/README.md

 **My committment**:

-1. The law was designed to be technically precise and feasible
+1. The law was designed to be technically precise and feasible.
-2. The law was designed to not have loopholes (like the GDPR)
+2. The law was designed to not have loopholes (like the GDPR).
 3. Yeah I used AI to correct the law.
+4. Yeah I made a AI to, I know my topic.

-** A simple technical overview**
+**A simple technical overview**

 Anything that enters the AI should be time marked.
 Once data is time marked it has 6 months before being deleted.

 <img src="https://raw.githubusercontent.com/Darelbi/Digital-Laws-Proposal/main/Artificial%20Intelligence%20Regulation%20Act/OriginOfDerivedData.png" alt="Creative Commons">

 Having instant deletion would be ideal, but it's not technically feasible.